ChicoState/archenemy-ux/phaseII/README.md

 ## Conclusions

 Based on our findings from the cognitive walkthrough, we have confirmed that our primary matchmaking functionality is well-designed and supports user goals effectively.
 The discrete, traceable, and linear steps observed in the walkthrough indicate that users should be able to navigate through the matchmaking process with minimal friction.
+The results also indicate that the chatting functionality is not as clear as it should be.
+To improve it, the way to open the chat with other users needs to be communicated more clearly.

 However, the limited scope of our evaluation (one persona, one scenario, and one evaluator) means that we have not comprehensively validated all aspects of the application.
 Secondary functionalities such as profile management, messaging, and competition tracking require additional testing to ensure they meet our usability standards.